Bruno-Messias/LaTeX_Projects/README.md

 # LaTeX_Projects

- repositoru with some texfiles, to ingrate with overleaf
+ Repository with some .tex files, to integrate with overleaf

+---

+## Contend

+- Lecture documents
+- Templates
+  - IEEE official
+  - lecture template

+---